I always thought I knew how to paint stripes.

 It has an edge lock protector.

-And the edge lock protector works so much better when you take a card (I used my Kroger super saver card) and run it along the edges…..pressing firmly.
+Take a card (I used my Kroger super saver card) and run it along the edges…..pressing firmly.

 That way you can make sure that all the tape is firmly attached to the wall and your stripes will not be wiggly or bumpy or paint splattered.